New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 Arduino gives you an official warning: "This breaks Arduino APIs since all pins are considered INPUT at startup.
 However, it really lowers the power consumption by a factor of 20 in low power mode (0.03mA vs 0.6mA)".
 However, from testing, it doesn't affect anything.

 ## Code Configuration
 User configuration of this tracker is **required**.
-As this system uses amateur radio, you will need a Technician's level license (US).
+As this system uses amateur radio, you will need at least a Technician's level license (US).
 Configuration file is located in **config.h**.
 Here are instruction for configuration of these parameters.

 `HORUS_ID` - This setting is your Horus ID number.
 Information on how to get one in next section.